prisma/prisma-examples/README.md

 <hr>

 This repository contains a number of ready-to-run examples demonstrating various use cases of Prisma.
 Pick an example and follow the instructions in the corresponding README.
+You can also find links to [real-world and production ready examples](#real-world--production-ready-example-projects-with-prisma) further below in this README.

 Are you missing an example?
 Please feel free to [open an issue](https://github.com/prisma/prisma-examples/issues/new) (read the [contribution guidelines](./CONTRIBUTING.md) for more info).